CindyJS/CindyJS/ref/Lists_and_Linear_Algebra.md

 **Description:**
 One can access the individual elements of a list either with the infix operator `‹list›_‹int›` or the functional operator `take(‹list›,‹int›)`.
 The indices start with number 1.
-If the index that should be accessed is less than 1 or greater than the number of elements in the list, then the value`_?_`is returned.
+If the index that should be accessed is less than 1 or greater than the number of elements in the list, then the value`___`is returned.
 Also, a warning message is issued on the console.

     > [2, 5, 7, 3]_3